This page provides answers to some frequently asked questions (FAQs).

 The Android Open Source Project maintains Android software, and develops new versions.
 Because it's open source, this software can be used for any purpose, including developing devices that aren't compatible with other devices based on the same source.

 The function of the Android Compatibility Program is to define a baseline implementation of Android that is compatible with third-party apps written by developers.
-Devices that are Android compatible may participate in the Android ecosystem, including Google Play; devices that don't meet the compatibility requirements exist outside of that ecosystem.
+Devices that are Android compatible are eligible to participate in the Android ecosystem, including Google Play; devices that don't meet the compatibility requirements exist outside of that ecosystem.

 In other words, the Android Compatibility Program is how we separate Android-compatible devices from devices that merely run derivatives of the source code.
 We welcome all uses of the Android source code, but to participate in the Android ecosystem, a device must be identified as Android-compatible by the program.